 11 & 12 yr olds Major

-This program offers competitive baseball for boys ages 13 through 16.
+This program offers competitive baseball for boys ages 13 and 14.
 Watertown is a member of the Tri-city Baseball league, which includes teams from Hartford, Oconomowoc, Beaver Dam, and Jefferson.
 The Sandy Koufax Division consists of 13 and 14 year olds.
 League play begins in June.

 Little Sluggers Baseball